 Are you in the middle of a game or just about to start one, and suddenly your screen goes dark?
-Are you frustrated when your PS5 keeps turning off by itself?
-This is an inconvenience, but the issue can also damage your hardware over time.
+If your PS5 keeps turning off by itself, not only is this an inconvenience, but the issue can also lead to hardware damage over time.

 In this guide, we will show you why your gaming console shuts off randomly.
-We’ll also list a few quick solutions so that you won’t ever get to miss the gaming beat again.
+We’ll also list a few quick solutions so that you won’t cause further damage to your console.

 Why does my PS5 keep turning off by itself?